rippleFCL/meshmon/docs/deployment/secure-grpc.md

 # Secure gRPC with NGINX (TLS)

 This guide shows how to front MeshMon’s gRPC port with TLS using NGINX.
-It covers two patterns:

-- Ingress TLS termination (simple): clients speak TLS to NGINX; NGINX forwards cleartext gRPC to MeshMon.
-- Dual-proxy (end‑to‑end over untrusted networks): add a local egress proxy on the caller and a remote ingress proxy on the callee to carry TLS between sites without changing MeshMon.

-> Important
+!!! important "Security Notice"
 > Today MeshMon runs gRPC without TLS (the server adds insecure ports and the client uses an insecure channel).
 These patterns secure the network path using proxies while MeshMon continues to speak cleartext on localhost.
 For true in‑process TLS, native support must be added to MeshMon.

 ## Ports recap